Large wedding ceremonies since 1960 – door to true marital love

 For more than 60 years, Father and Mother Moon have organized large wedding ceremonies in order to realize God‘s family ideal.
 People from all races, cultures, religions and nationalities participate.
 After Sun Myung Moon’s death in 2012, his wife Hak Ja Han has officiated at the major international ceremonies.

-Since 1960, millions of couples have been blessed in such ceremonies as a way to realize their desire to achieve the eternal ideal that true conjugal love represents, and at the same time raise their children with an absolute and unconditional parental love.
+Since 1960, millions of couples have been blessed in such large wedding ceremonies as a way to realize their desire to achieve the eternal ideal that true conjugal love represents, and at the same time raise their children with an absolute and unconditional parental love.

 Among the many who have had their marriages blessed by Father and Mother Moon, there are thousands who asked Father Moon to choose a spouse for them.
 He had received from God the ability to see the individual’s spiritual character and inherited qualities.
 This enabled him to suggest with whom a person was best suited, and what kind of partner one would need for his or her spiritual growth.
 That tradition came to an end some years before Sun Myung Moon left this world in 2012.